MTI TEK

 Applications of LLMs:

-• Text generation: Creative writing, content generation.
+• Text generation: Creative writing, content generation, code completion.

 • Text classification: Spam detection, sentiment analysis.